jingye-xu/DistriLearn/OpenWrt Setup tutorials/Pi in wireless AP mode/README.md

 ### 3.3 Firewall
 Path: `Network-Firewall`

-change all the `reject` to `accept`, we will configure our firewall rules later, here we allow all the traffices:
+Change all the `reject` to `accept`, we will configure our firewall rules later, here we allow all the traffices:
 ![firewall_overview](firewall_overview.png)

 ### 3.4 Once all the configuration is done, click on the `Save & Apply`